psygreg/linuxtoys-atom/README.md

 # LinuxToys Atom
 Your trusty multitool now on Fedora-based and Universal Blue immutable operating systems.
 For others, see [LinuxToys](https://github.com/psygreg/linuxtoys).
+You may want to pay a visit to the [Wiki](https://github.com/psygreg/linuxtoys/wiki) for information about its features.

 ![LinuxToys Atom](https://github.com/psygreg/linuxtoys-atom/blob/165381bda8eb6d2193fa078468fc4ccf2e4d53f4/src/screenshot3.png)